 “If you can look towards the opposite end of the street, I’ll look on this side to see if I can find something; does that work for you?”

 “Yes!” she chirps eagerly, before abruptly looking away from me.
 “I mean, yes, that would be preferable.”
-It seems like she’s embarrassed over her excitement, but I find it rather endearing…

-After a few minutes, I notice a sign quite unlike the others—bright white with the sun and golden lettering; Buzjênyi de Sâze Léidi Juyên, The Bakery of Our Divine Lady.
+After a few minutes, I notice a sign quite unlike the others—bright white with the Sun and golden lettering; Buzjênyi de Sâze Léidi Juyên, The Bakery of Our Divine Lady.
 A rather ostentatious name, fitting for Lady Sun’s famed modesty; or lack thereof, rather.
 But it’s what we’re looking for.